Xcelled/mabicommerce/README.md

 **Note:** Because the size of the *n*th power set is `2^n`, enabling a large number of modifiers can drastically lengthen the time it takes to calculate trades.
 For example, while 2 modifiers only increases complexity by a factor of 4, enabling 9 modifiers will cause calculation to take **512** times as long.
 This is the difference between MabiCommerce doing its work in 4 seconds vs 8 minutes!

 For those of you wondering: Yes, I have optimized the power set algorithm.
 It will [short circuit](http://en.wikipedia.org/wiki/Short-circuit_evaluation) "illegal" states, such as multiple letters.
 This should severely reduce the amount of sets actually generated, but the above is still worth bearing in mind.
+For reference, 9 modifiers resulted in only 42 combinations, with short circuiting.
+However, when combined with 4 transportation methods, 5 items, and 7 destinations, MabiCommerce still calculated over *25,000* possible trades.

 #### Total Time